Shreyas-Bha/EmailerBot/README.md

 bot_email is the email of the bot account

-bot_password is the email of the pot account
+bot_password is the email of the bot account

 zip_code is your 5 digit zip code